kentywang/-jigg-lysp-puff-/README.md

 - Add full list of primitives.
 - Does empty list work? (i.e. '())
 - Support reading boolean.
+- Make a list of the built-in functions.

 ### Overview of features added
 - Verbose option for tracing evaluation (WIP)